Capertee, New South Wales: Capertee village

 The township itself dates from the time of the establishment of the railway station in 1882.
 The station and nearby station master's residence date from this period while several other extant buildings date from the late 19th and early 20th century.
 In September 1885 land was set aside for the village of Capertee (county of Roxburgh, parish of Bandamora).

 From 1882 Capertee was a temporary terminus of a railway branch line from Wallerawang on the main Western railway line.
 When the line was extended to Mudgee, there was no flat ground on which to build a crossing loop, so Capertee ended up with an unusual dead-end crossing siding instead.
 The line still operates although the railway station is closed.

 Amenities

 Capertee has a public school, police station, bush fire brigade hall, community hall (Progress Hall), public house (Royal Hotel), public telephone, two (rare) fibro constructed churches, and a combined garage/shop/post office.
-A community market is held on the third Sunday of each month in the Progress Hall.
+A community market is held on the fourth Sunday of each month at The Royal Capertee Hotel.